 Over the last decade, NASM has expanded within the sports medicine field through extensive functional and corrective exercise research carried out to pinpoint muscular imbalances that cause discomfort, pain and subsequent injury.
 The introduction of their Optimum Performance Training (OPT) system has been an industry first as a complete training model designed to provide complete balance of muscular strength, power and size and cardiorespiratory endurance.

-OPT was actually created by National Academy of Sports Medicine CEO Micheal Clark, who holds a Doctor of Physical Therapy (DPT) degree from Rocky Mountain University.
+OPT was actually created by the National Academy of Sports Medicine’s founder and CEO Micheal Clark, who holds a Doctor of Physical Therapy (DPT) degree from Rocky Mountain University.
 He has trained and treated numerous elite amateur, Olympic and pro athletes in wide range of sports such as football, basketball, baseball, boxing and ice skating.

 As a distinguished member of both the fitness and sports medicine communities, Clark has been highly effective in applying his knowledge and experience towards development of the tremendously practical OPT system.
 This cutting-edge model now serves as the foundation for NASM’s personal trainer (CPT) and performance enhancement specialist (PES) certification programs.

 In 2008, the Commission on Dietetic Registration (CDR) accredited NASM’s CPT program as a way for registered dietitians and dietitian technicians to acquire continuing education credits required for recertification.
-UK-based Register of Exercise Professionals (REPs) has also granted accreditation to the NASM certified personal trainer curriculum.
+The National Commission for Certifying Agencies (NCCA) and UK-based Register of Exercise Professionals (REPs) have also granted accreditation to the NASM certified personal trainer curriculum.

 NASM CPT Certification Details